-- Mining equipment and plant at Mothae, leased at monthly payments of ZAR107k (US\$6.3k) per month until May 2024; and - Various lease contracts for office space, office and other equipment used in its operations.
+- Mining equipment and plant at Mothae, leased on a monthly basis until May 2024; and - Various lease contracts for office space, office and other equipment used in its operations.
 Lease terms vary between 1 and 3 years.

 Generally, the Group's obligations under its leases are secured by the lessor's title to the leased assets.
 Certain lease contracts include extension and termination options.